-The pandemic of the Covid-19 coronavirus will have disrupted the entire planet.
-The cultural sector has suffered greatly as a result of the cancellation of several festivities and shows, or the closing of cultural buildings.
-But let us not forget the art sector!
-Although the subject seems to be unnoticed, the impact of confinement on our artists is far from invisible, and for sure, it is the principal means of subsistence that is affected.
-On the other hand, it is the ideal time to focus on their project and to take the time to guide them through this period.
+The Covid-19 coronavirus pandemic will have upset the entire planet.
+The cultural sector has also suffered greatly when we talk about the cancellation of several festivities and shows or the closure of cultural buildings.
+But let’s not forget the artistic sector!
+Although the subject seems to go unnoticed, the impact of confinement on our artists is far from invisible and for some, it is the main livelihood that is affected.
+For others, it's the perfect time to focus on their project and take the time to let inspiration guide them through this period.

-In other situations, the confinement stifled the inspiration of the artists who found it outside.
+In other situations, confinement stifled the inspiration of artists who found it outside.
 This is the case of an artist, partner with So-Local, Michèle Andrée Lemieux.
-She is usually inspired by musicians at work to paint her canvases.
-Of course, she can no longer really do that and entrusted me with this; " I miss my muses a lot.
-I force myself to paint, but the heart is not, nor energy."
-Being locked up can be very stifling for artists who are inspired by what they discover.
-Whether it's new faces, new landscapes or new sensations and emotions, the inspiration often comes more easily as a result of various discoveries.
+Usually, she is inspired by musicians at work to paint her canvases.
+Obviously, she can't really do it anymore and confided this to me; “I miss my muses very much.
+I force myself to paint but the heart is not there, nor the energy.
+Being locked up can be very suffocating for artists who are inspired by what they discover.
+Whether it's new faces, new landscapes or new sensations and emotions, inspiration often comes more easily as a result of various discoveries.

 On a more positive note, the confinement will also have allowed other artists and artisans to focus on their arts.
 Lack of time being often a problem, the fact of being with oneself and having to fill the time in various ways, has allowed many people to embark on arts and crafts projects or simply to take the time to continue, refine or even finish them.
 Taking a spin on social media platforms, it's beautiful to see that so many people have taken the time to let inspiration guide them through this pandemic.
 Many people, understanding that life does not revolve around "metro-work-sleep", have decided to discover new passions and connect with their artistic facet, giving way to an impressive emergence of talents once buried by everyday life.